apogeecode/apogee-playground-docs/docs/Getting_Started/choosing_your_mode.en.md

 ## Explore

-If you are looking to find interesting people or people who can help you in any way, this is your mode.
+If you are looking to find interesting people or people who can help you in any way, this is the mode for you!
 You will be paying people on an hourly basis.

 [:fontawesome-solid-chevron-right: Getting started with Exploring Expressions](Exploring_Expressions/index.en.md){ .md-button .md-button--primary }